aaditya29/Microservices-With-Go/readme.md

 #### Why Build Microservices?
 Their small scale and relative isolation can lead to many additional benefits, such as easier maintenance, <br>
-improved productivity, greater fault tolerance, better business alignment, and more.
+improved productivity, greater fault tolerance, better business alignment, and more. <br>
 Microservice architectures are the ‘new normal’.
 Building small, self-contained, ready to run applications can bring great flexibility and added resilience to your code.

 ### About This Repository